Dave Matthews Band: The 2020s

 The band announced the 2022 Summer Tour on February 1, 2022.
 The tour kicked off on May 11 at the Moody Center in Austin, Texas.
 On May 28, the band announced that weekend's shows scheduled in West Palm Beach, Florida, were to be postponed due to a band member testing positive for COVID-19.
 The summer tour was followed by a fall tour starting on November 2 in Vancouver and concluding seventeen days later with two nights at Madison Square Garden.

 On January 20, 2023, the band's social media accounts posted a teaser video containing 25 seconds of "Madman's Eyes", a song they debuted in November 2021 and played throughout 2022.
 The video was captioned, "Excited to bring you something new.
-1.24.23", seemingly alluding to thee announcement of an upcoming studio album.
+1.24.23", seemingly alluding to the announcement of an upcoming studio album.

-On January 24, the band announced their next studio album, Walk Around the Moon, to be released on May 19, 2023.
-“Madman’s Eyes” was released as the first single, and the tracklist was revealed on streaming platforms.
-At the same time, the band’s 2023 Summer Tour was announced with 45 dates starting on May 9 at Auditorio Nacional in Mexico City, and ending with their traditional Labor Day weekend three-night stand at The Gorge Amphitheatre.
+On January 24, the band announced their tenth studio album, Walk Around the Moon, which was released on May 19, 2023.
+"Madman's Eyes" was released as the first single, and the tracklist was revealed on streaming platforms.
+At the same time, the band's 2023 Summer Tour was announced with 45 dates starting on May 9 at Auditorio Nacional in Mexico City, and ending with their traditional Labor Day weekend three-night stand at The Gorge Amphitheatre.
+The band will tour in the fall beginning November 7, 2023 in Savannah, Georgia and concluding November 18 at Madison Square Garden, followed by two shows in South Africa in December.

+In 2024, Dave Matthews Band was selected for induction into the Rock and Roll Hall of Fame.
+They attended the ceremony in Cleveland on October 19, being inducted by Julia Roberts.
+The band performed a medley of their hits, and Matthews gave a speech acknowledging figures from early in the band's career, and past bandmates, including Tinsley.
+The band then closed the ceremony with a cover of Talking Heads' "Burning Down the House".